 Blog: Déposé No. 9846: Watches with handles

-This blog entry is part of my page about the first modern wristwatches.
+This blog entry is part of my page about the first men's wristwatches.

 If you have any questions or comments, please don't hesitate to contact me via my Contact Me page.